Everything You Need to Know About Law Firm SEO

-If your site takes more than two seconds load, your future client has moved one.
+If your page speed takes more than two seconds to load, your future client has moved one.

-How can you improve your site speed and win more clients?
+How can you improve your site speed and win more potential clients?

 Even doing just one of the items above will help you surpass thousands of other people.

-Google’s goal is to serve their users the best content possible, quickly.
+Google’s goal is to serve its users the best content possible quickly.

 Showcasing your expertise will help you rank higher and win more clients.

 Since ‘best’ is subjective, let’s dive into their interpretation and how you can achieve it.

 E-A-T is the framework that Google raters use to assess content creators, webpages, and websites as a whole.

 Add awards, certifications, experience, and professional membership information

 Include a byline on all content with a link to your profile